 - can the person see where they are going at night?

 - does the light bulb on the stairs need replacing?
-Does the person need night lights in the hallway to light a way to the bathroom?
+Does the person need night lights in the hallway to light the way to the bathroom?

 - can the person see well?
 Consider if they need their eyesight checked.